glynawe/Vanilla/vanilla.md

     File = (Interface | Module) "."... ["."].

 A Vanilla program consists of one or more source code files.
 A file may contain any number of interfaces and modules separated by full stops.
+A program is a collection of interfaces and modules that declare a procedure called `main`, which will be the first procedure to be executed.

     Interface = "interface" InterfaceName "="
                 {Description ";"}